adamsbola/simple_shell/README.md

 $ echo "echo $PATH" | ./hsh
 /home/projects/.cargo/bin:/home/projects/.local/bin:/home/projects/.rbenv/plugins/ruby-build/bin:/home/projects/.rbenv/shims:/home/projects/.rbenv/bin:/home/projects/.nvm/versions/node/v10.15.3/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/projects/.cargo/bin:/home/projects/workflow:/home/projects/.local/bin
 Command Execution
-After receiving a command, hsh tokenizes it into words using " " as a delimiter.
-The first word is considered the command and all remaining words are considered arguments to that command. hsh then proceeds with the following actions:
+After receiving a command, hsh tokenizes it into words using as a delimiter.
+The first word is considered the command and all remaining words are considered arguments to that command. hsh then proceeds with the following actions:" "

-If the first character of the command is neither a slash (\) nor dot (.), the shell searches for it in the list of shell builtins.
-If there exists a builtin by that name, the builtin is invoked.
+If the first character of the command is neither a slash () nor dot (), the shell searches for it in the list of shell builtins.
+If there exists a builtin by that name, the builtin is invoked.\.
-If the first character of the command is none of a slash (\), dot (.), nor builtin, hsh searches each element of the PATH environmental variable for a directory containing an executable file by that name.
+If the first character of the command is none of a slash (), dot (), nor builtin, hsh searches each element of the PATH environmental variable for a directory containing an executable file by that name.\.
-If the first character of the command is a slash (\) or dot (.) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.
+If the first character of the command is a slash () or dot () or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.\.
 Exit Status
 hsh returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

-If a command is not found, the return status is 127; if a command is found but is not executable, the return status is 126.
+If a command is not found, the return status is ; if a command is found but is not executable, the return status is 126.127

 All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).

 Signals
-While running in interactive mode, hsh ignores the keyboard input Ctrl+c.
-Alternatively, an input of end-of-file (Ctrl+d) will exit the program.
+While running in interactive mode, hsh ignores the keyboard input .
+Alternatively, an input of end-of-file () will exit the program.Ctrl+cCtrl+d

-User hits Ctrl+d in the third line.
+User hits in the third line.Ctrl+d

 $ ./hsh
 $ ^C
 $ ^C
 $
 Variable Replacement
-hsh interprets the $ character for variable replacement.
+hsh interprets the character for variable replacement.$

 $ENV_VARIABLE
 ENV_VARIABLE is substituted with its value.